zetareticoli/fi/_work/index.md

 ---
 layout: full
-title: Experience
+title: Work
-headline: Experience
+headline: Work
-summary: My professional journey as a designer, showcasing my notable work and experience across the years.
+summary: A selection of projects — from design systems for the Italian government to side tools built for the community.
 lead: I design intuitive digital products with a focus on user experience.
 Expert in design systems, usability, and accessibility.
 permalink: /experience/
 ---